 PD: Huh?
 Yes, an intern.
-The elves?
-Sorry, budget cut.
 The elves are out.
+Budget cut.
 But we have some 18-year-old kids from a Community college that get social media, so it’ll be an upgrade.

 PD: This may not seem important to you, but in listening to some of the airchecks from last year, we noticed that you told the kids you’d “try” to get them the gift they want.

 You need to promise them.
 No more being vague.

 SANTA: But what if they don’t get it for Christmas?
 They’ll be disappointed and will stop believing in me.